entando/entando-docs/vuepress/docs/next/tutorials/cms/publish-a-content-tutorial.md

 # Publish Content

-## Objective

-The App Builder provides the capabilities to publish content in your application page to a user.
+The App Builder provides the capability to publish content in your application page to a user.

-## How to Publish Content

-To publish a Content, through the App Builder application, in your page

-- Go to `Pages > Management`
+- Go to `Pages → Management`
 - Click **Add**

 ![image](./extracted-media/media/Publish1.png)